Roland MKS-20: MKS-20 rack unit

+The MKS-20 was part of Roland's "Mother Keyboard" modular MIDI system, which launched in 1984 with two keyboards (MKB-1000 and MKB-300) and three sound modules (MKS-10 "Planet-P" piano, MKS-30 "Planet-S" synthesizer, and MKS-80 "Super Jupiter").

 RD-1000 keyboard

 The RD-1000 has the same electronics and sound features as the MKS-20 mounted in an 88-note weighted MIDI controller keyboard, along with a keyboard stand and a floor unit to house the sustain pedal and a soft pedal.